 Fixing the Rusty Centreboard

 The centreboard which is made from plywood, cast iron, or foam comes with versatility and needs to be maintained.
-Every three or four years the bare metal needs to be refinished, so as to service the pivot pin or the lifting mechanism.
+Every three or four years the bare metal needs to be refinished, to service the pivot pin or the lifting mechanism.
 You can try using coats of epoxy primer and add it with some antifouling for a good servicing.

 Draining the Rudder

 Rudders aren’t watertight.
 There are many aspects of the rudder which needs to be maintained like fibreglass delamination, internal rusting, and any blisters.
-After a boat is hauled for storage a small hole can be drilled near the bottom of the rudder so as to drain the water completely and later patch the hole with Marine-Tex.
+After a boat is hauled for storage a small hole can be drilled near the bottom of the rudder to drain the water completely and later patch the hole with Marine-Tex.